Evolution of structural, magnetic and transport properties in MnBi2-xSbxTe4: Results

-Figure\,\ref{HOverM-1} shows the inverse magnetic susceptibility,H/M, for three compositions.
+Figure\,\ref{HOverM-1} shows the inverse magnetic susceptibility, H/M, for three compositions.
 Only the data collected with H//ab were shown because no anisotropic behavior was observed above 30\,K. H/M curves show a linear temperature dependence above 80\,K for all compositions.
-It should be noted that H/M of MnBi$_2$Te$_4$ shows a linear temperature dependence above T$_N$=24\,K. This difference suggests that Sb doping induces magnetic fluctuations above T$_N$ and up to 80\,K for MnSb$_2$Te$_4$.
-The magnetic fluctuations in the paramagnetic state affect the transport properties in this temperature range as presented later.
+For MnBi$_2$Te$_4$, the linear temperature dependence extends to T$_N$=24\,K. However, with the partial substitution of Bi by Sb, H/M curves near T$_N$ deviate from the high temperature linear temperature dependence.
+As shown in Figure\,\ref{HOverM-1}, the deviation occurs around 80\,K for MnSb$_2$Te$_4$.
+This suggests that Sb doping induces short range magnetic correlations above T$_N$ and up to 80\,K for MnSb$_2$Te$_4$.
+The short range magnetic correlaitons in the paramagnetic state affect the transport properties in this temperature range as presented later.
 The Curie-Weiss fitting of the data in between 100\,K and 300\,K shows the effective moment is around 5.30\,$\mu_B$/Mn for all compositions without noticeable compositional dependence.
 However, the Weiss constant gradually changes from 6\,K for MnBi$_2$Te$_4$ to -19\,K for MnSb$_2$Te$_4$.
 This suggests that the dominant magnetic interaction is changed from ferromagnetic to antiferromagnetic with increasing Sb content, indicating complex competing interactions in MnBi$_{2-x}$Sb$_x$Te$_4$ which deserves detailed studies using techniques such as inelastic neutron scattering.
-The doping dependence of Weiss constant is summarized in Figure\,\ref{sum-1} presented later.
+The doping dependence of Weiss constant is summarized in Figure\,\ref{Sum-1} presented later.

 The Sb doping induces significant changes in the magnetic properties as well as interlayer coupling and single ion anisotropy as discussed later.
-The anisotropic magnetic properties suggest that an antiferromagnetic order with moments along the \textit{c}-axis in MnBi$_{2-x}$Sb$_x$Te$_4$.
+The anisotropic magnetic properties suggest an antiferromagnetic order with moments along the \textit{c}-axis in MnBi$_{2-x}$Sb$_x$Te$_4$.
 All compositions might maintain the same A-type antiferromagnetic order as in MnBi$_2$Te$_4$, yet this needs further confirmation from other measurements such as neutron diffraction.
 The greatly suppressed saturation moment in MnSb$_2$Te$_4$ might signal strong magnetic fluctuations below T$_N$ or complex spin arrangement in \textit{ab}-plane in the presence of high magnetic fields.